schultek/riverpod_context/README.md

 - To read any provider, do `context.read(myProvider)`
 - To watch any provider, do `context.watch(myProvider)`

-This package is meant to be used alongside riverpod and offer an alternative to the official `ConsumerWidget` and `ConsumerStatefulWidget`.
+This package is meant to be used alongside riverpod and offers an alternative to the official `ConsumerWidget` and `ConsumerStatefulWidget`.

-> During the development of riverpod 1.0.0 there was some discussion on removing the context extensions.
-> While being very convenient, there are good reasons why they didn't make it into the final version.

 ## Getting Started